 Manufacturers such as Samsung and LG add custom "skins" on top of the core operating system that offer a unique look and feel, along with features Google hasn't implemented yet (e.g., gesture controls and Air View).
 Better still, you can install your own launcher or add a custom theme, which makes your phone look and feel completely different — and yours.

 Google's marketing tagline for Android is "Be Together.
 Not the Same."
 That makes sense, because the platform appears on hundreds of different phone models around the world.
-You can get Android phones with giant screens, small screens, built-in projectors, QWERTY keyboards, replaceable batteries and even second displays (e.g., YotaPhone 2).
+You can get Android phones with giant screens, small screens, built-in projectors, QWERTY keyboards and replaceable batteries.

 Perhaps most important, there are many rugged Android phones that are made to survive being submerged underwater or dropped.
-If you want a new iPhone today, you have four choices: a large-screen iPhone 6 Plus, a midsize iPhone 6 and two old models: the 4-inch iPhone 5s and iPhone 5c.
-None of these is made to take a beating.
+If you want a new iPhone today, you have four choices: the a iPhone 6s Plus, a midsize iPhone 6s and three old models: the similarly-sized.
+None of these is designed to take a beating.

 REBUTTAL: 10 Reasons the iPhone Beats Android